ryantate/clucille/README.md

 	 :scientist (clucy/search reader "scientist" 10)})
 ```

-Note: Writers affect how readers and other writers access an index, in
+**Note**: Writers affect how readers and other writers access an index, in
 part because their changes are not seen by readers until they are
 closed.
 A reader held open and used repeatedly can return different
 results than when a reader is created for each use (for example when